Kyrrego/academic_resume_YunruiZhang/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yunrui Zhang is a senior undergraduate student at Department of Automation, Tsinghua Univeristy.
 Her research interests include MRI & MRSI imaging, multi-modal biomedical imaging and surgical robots.
 She was a summer intern at Beckman Institute, University of Illinois Urbana-Champaign from July to September 2023.
 She is also the leader of Intelligent Surgical Robot Team at Tsinghua University.
-Yunrui is an enthusiast of classic Chinese literature & poetry, contemporary fiction, and traveling.
+Yunrui is an enthusiast of classical Chinese literature & poetry, contemporary fiction, and traveling.
 {style="text-align: justify;"}